 NetScaler CPX Express is a software edition that is free-of-cost for on-premises and cloud deployments.
-When you download NetScaler CPX instance from the Quay repository, this is the default capacity available for POCs which do not require a license file and it comes with the following features:
+When you download a NetScaler CPX instance from the Quay repository, the NetScaler CPX Express license is applied to the CPX instance by default.
+All the NetScaler CPX features are available with the NetScaler CPX Express license.
+For information about the supported features on CPX, see About NetScaler CPX.
+The NetScaler community support is available with NetScaler CPX Express but not the enterprise support.